marcingolenia/mcode/src/pages/blog/2020-05-29-fsharp_with_csharp.md

 * FSharpAsync in C#
 * FSharpFunc in C#
 * FSharpTuple in C#
 then yes, this is easy.
 But I didn't want to start doing this...this... heresy?
-The first version of my F# and C# integration like this: the domain layer looked like in F#-only solution, but the application layer was not so cool...
+The first version of my F# and C# integration was like this: the domain layer looked like in F#-only solution, but the application layer was not so cool...
 After staring at this code for a few hours:
 ```fsharp
     type AccountingEventHandler(io: PrepareReportLineFlow.IO) = // class in F# :( DI using ctor -1
         interface Events.EventHandler<GlobalEvents.BillingItemsArchived> with // interface implementation ;/